MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/merge-duplicate-records-accounts-contacts-leads.md

    > [!div class="mx-imgBorder"]
    > ![Duplicate contacts listed in the My Active Contacts list in Dynamics 365 Customer Engagement (on-premises)](../basics/media/duplicates-list.png "Duplicate contacts listed in the My Active Contacts list in Dynamics 365 Customer Engagement (on-premises)")

 Dynamics 365 Customer Engagement (on-premises) includes duplicate detection rules for accounts, contacts, and leads.
-These rules are automatically turned on, so you don’t have to do anything to set up duplicate detection for these record types.
+These rules are automatically turned on, so you don't have to do anything to set up duplicate detection for these record types.

 > [!NOTE]
 >  If available on your system, you may also be able to check for duplicates of other record types, in addition to contacts, accounts, and leads.
 Check with your system administrator.
 [Find your Dynamics 365 Customer Engagement (on-premises) administrator or support person](../basics/find-administrator-support.md)